 Yes.
-Only the inspector of elections and our employees that have been assigned the responsibility for overseeing the legal aspects of the annual meeting will have access to your proxy card.
+Only the inspector of elections and our employees who have been assigned the responsibility for overseeing the legal aspects of the meeting and our proxy solicitors will have access to your proxy card.
 The inspector of elections will tabulate and certify the vote.
 Any comments written on the proxy card will remain confidential unless you ask that your name be disclosed.

-What are the Costs of Soliciting these Proxies?
+What Are The Costs Of Soliciting These Proxies?

 We will pay all of the costs of soliciting these proxies.
 Our officers, directors and employees may solicit proxies in person or by telephone, fax or email.
 We will pay these officers, employees and directors no additional compensation for these services.
 We will ask banks, brokers and other institutions, nominees and fiduciaries to forward these proxy materials to their principals and to obtain authority to execute proxies.
 We will then reimburse them for their expenses.
-We have engaged Alliance Advisors LLC to assist us in soliciting proxies for the annual meeting.
-We will pay Alliance Advisors a base fee of \$8,500, plus reasonable out-of-pocket expenses, plus an additional fee based upon the number of contacts with stockholders made and work performed.
-We estimate the total amount payable to Alliance Advisors will be approximately \$40,000.
+We have engaged Alliance Advisors LLC to assist us in soliciting proxies for the meeting.
+We will pay Alliance Advisors a base fee of \$10,000, plus reasonable out-of-pocket expenses, plus an additional fee based upon the number of contacts with stockholders made and work performed.
+We estimate the total amount payable to Alliance Advisors will be approximately \$100,000.

-Could other Matters be Decided at the Annual Meeting?
+Could Other Matters Be Decided At The Annual Meeting?

-We do not know of any other matters that will be considered at the annual meeting.
-If any other matters arise at the annual meeting at or by the direction of the board of directors, the proxies will be voted at the discretion of the proxy holders.
+We do not know of any other matters that will be considered at the meeting.
+If any other matters arise at the meeting at or by the direction of the Board of Directors, the proxies will be voted at the discretion of the proxy holders.

-What Happens if the Annual Meeting is Postponed or Adjourned?
+What Happens If The Annual Meeting Is Postponed Or Adjourned?